Liquidsoul/XCTestPlayground/README.md

 I use this to do TDD directly inside a Playground and then move the code as-is inside my test files.

-It also contains a XCTestCase base class that, when instantiated, will run all methods with names beginning with "test", to mimic XCTestCase behaviour and make moving the code to your Xcode project easier
+It contains a `XCTestCase` base class that, when instantiated, will run all methods with names beginning with "test", to mimic XCTestCase behaviour and make moving the code to your Xcode project easier.

-## How to install
+## How to install it in an existing playground

-Simply add the Swift file to your Playground sources folder.
+Simply add the `XCTestPlayground.swift` file to your Playground `Sources` folder.

+## Using it directly

+The repo contains a fully configured Xcode workspace containing a playground importing `XCTestPlayground`.
+All you have to do is:

+1. clone the repo
+2. build the framework on a 64-bit target (e.g. iPhone 5s simulator)
+3. go and play in the `XCTestPlaygroundExample` playground! 🎉